Function of several complex variables: Manifolds and analytic varieties with several complex variables

-Stein manifold (non-compact complex manifold)
+Stein manifold (non-compact Kähler manifold)

 Since a non-compact (open) Riemann surface always has a non-constant single-valued holomorphic function, and satisfies the second axiom of countability, the open Riemann surface is in fact a 1-dimensional complex manifold possessing a holomorphic mapping into the complex plane $\mathbb C$.
 (In fact, Gunning and Narasimhan have shown (1967) that every non-compact Riemann surface actually has a holomorphic immersion into the complex plane.
 In other words, there is a holomorphic mapping into the complex plane whose derivative never vanishes.)
 The Whitney embedding theorem tells us that every smooth n-dimensional manifold can be embedded as a smooth submanifold of $\mathbb{R}^{2n}$, whereas it is "rare" for a complex manifold to have a holomorphic embedding into $\mathbb C^n$.
 For example, for an arbitrary compact connected complex manifold X, every holomorphic function on it is constant by Liouville's theorem, and so it cannot have any embedding into complex n-space.
 That is, for several complex variables, arbitrary complex manifolds do not always have holomorphic functions that are not constants.
 So, consider the conditions under which a complex manifold has a holomorphic function that is not a constant.
 Now if we had a holomorphic embedding of X into $\mathbb C^n$, then the coordinate functions of $\mathbb C^n$ would restrict to nonconstant holomorphic functions on X, contradicting compactness, except in the case that X is just a point.
 Complex manifolds that can be holomorphic embedded into $\mathbb C^n$ are called Stein manifolds.
 Also Stein manifolds satisfy the second axiom of countability.

 A Stein manifold is a complex submanifold of the vector space of n complex dimensions.
 They were introduced by and named after Karl Stein (1951).
 A Stein space is similar to a Stein manifold but is allowed to have singularities.
 Stein spaces are the analogues of affine varieties or affine schemes in algebraic geometry.
 If the univalent domain on $\mathbb C^n$ is connection to a manifold, can be regarded as a complex manifold and satisfies the separation condition described later, the condition for becoming a Stein manifold is to satisfy the holomorphic convexity.
 Therefore, the Stein manifold is the properties of the domain of definition of the (maximal) analytic continuation of an analytic function.